Skip to main content

 Your photos never leave your phone.
 Photos are processed on your device and are not uploaded or stored.
 Only extracted text may be sent for interpretation.
 Your camera roll stays private.

 Behind the scan is a curated database of real charger error codes and screen messages, built by EV charging specialists.
 When the local database does not have a match, AI interpretation fills the gap.
-You get accurate, practical help, not generic chatbot answers.
-The combination of expert knowledge and AI means the app handles both common screens and rare error codes you have never seen before.
+The app tries to give you practical, best-effort help rather than generic chatbot answers.
+Expert knowledge and AI work together, so the app can attempt both common screens and rare error codes you have never seen before.
+AI can sometimes get things wrong, so always follow the instructions on the charger and your vehicle's manual.

 This is not a generic translation app.
 EVcourse understands charging context.
-It knows that "Ladevorgang wird vorbereitet" is a normal status message, not an error.
-It knows the difference between kW (how fast you are charging right now) and kWh (how much energy you have received total).
+It knows the difference between kW (how fast you are charging right now) and kWh (how much energy you have received so far), and it knows a routine status message from a real error.
 Context-aware interpretation is what makes the scan useful instead of just another camera feature.

 Why Does It Tell You What to Do, Not What to Read?

-When something goes wrong, you need actions, not explanations.
-EVcourse tells you what to physically do: unplug the cable, wait 10 seconds, restart the session, check the connector, try a different plug.
+When something goes wrong, you need clear next steps, not a technical lecture.
+EVcourse points you to the normal onscreen prompts: check the steps the charger is asking for, verify the connector is fully seated, restart the session through the charger or your network app if it offers that option, or try a different stall.
 Not a lecture on OCPP protocols.
-Not an encyclopedia article about charging standards.
-Actionable steps for the moment you are standing at the charger, possibly in the rain, possibly late for work.
+Practical guidance for the moment you are standing at the charger, possibly in the rain, possibly late for work.

-Point your phone at any charger screen.
-Get instant help.
+Point your phone at a charger screen.
+Get quick help when the text is readable.

 Free to try on iOS.
 Android coming soon.